Sarves14/PHR-CPABE/README.md

        1.2.2 - Those symmetric keys are again encrypted using Cipher Text Policy Based Encryption(CP-ABE)
        based on policy provided by patients.

-   1.3 - All the keys are uploaded into cloud.
+   1.3 - All the keys and encrypted data are uploaded into cloud.

    1.4 - Decryption